BACKGROUND AND FUNDAMENTALS

 There are many options available when you have a contract or note and are trying to raise a lump sum of cash: 1) sell the entire balance of the contract; 2) sell a specified number of payments; 3) sell part of each payment, while continuing to receive the balance.

-Would you like to turn your business note into cash?
+Would you like to turn your real estate note into cash?
 Save time and money. . .
 Work with a professional.
 With over a decade of experience, Louise Pointer can help you avoid common mistakes.
 Click -> http://www.NationalFundingResources.com